askui/askui-runner/README.md

 pip install git+https://github.com/askui/askui-runner.git
 ```

+Currently, the standard logging output of the AskUI runner is minimal - we are soon going to change that.
+But you should see the runner starting the running of workflows as soon as you schedule some runs through the AskUI Studio.

 ## Usage

 Create a configuration file (`.y{a}ml` or `.json`) in a directory of your choosing.
 The configuration file should contain at least some credentials and the command with which you start the runner without the config file flag: